AeroNib/work-projects-site/README.md

-# Chomp Workshop Project Site
+# Work Projects Site

-This site is a visual catalog of various personal creative projects I've worked on.
+This site is a visual catalog of various work projects I've been involved with.

 It's a static site built with HTML and CSS and minimal JavaScript to accomplish some things like serving dynamic navigation links.
 The site structure is simple and designed around reuse.